 By Andy Chambers.
-Stories by Dan Abnett

-Codex Orks has briefly touched upon how the Ork race is made up of many different clans, each with their own style and way of fighting.
-In this article, Andy takes a look at three of the clans in more detail and suggests how to collect an Ork army to give it a distinctly 'clannish' feel.
+Stories by Dan Abnett Codex Orks has briefly touched upon how the Ork race is made up of many different clans, each with their own style and way of fighting.
+In this article Andy takes a look at three of the clans in more detail and suggests how to collect an Ork army to give it a distinctly 'clannish' feel.

-COFFS

-onto your Goffs is simple.
+CLYPHS Goffs use the bull's head as their clan totem.
+This symbolises the intense bestial rage and ferocity of their charge.
+Horns are a common theme amongst Goffs, either bolted to their helmets or through their flesh.
+The horns are used for both close quarter fighting and to inspire terror in their enemies.
+PAINTING CHECKS Painting checks onto your Goffs is simple.
 Start by painting the area Skull White.
 Then paint (or draw) a grid onto this white area.
 Finally paint alternate squares with Chaos Black to create the chequered effect.

-GLYPHS Goffs use the bull's

-head as their clan

 TRANSFERS

 Another great way to adorn your Goffs is by using transfers.
-The check patterns common to Goffs can be applied this way along with plenty of other Ork and Goff symbols in a variety of colors and sizes.
-These look great and take no time at all to complete.
+The check patterns common to Goffs can be applied this way along with plenty of other Ork and Goff symbols in a variety of colours and sizes.
+These look great and take no time at all to apply.

 Oo are da Goffs?